 For further information on deposits, click here.

-Landlord licensing - Some houses of multiple occupancy (HMO properties) require a mandatory licence.
+Landlord licensing - Some houses of multiple occupancy (HMO properties) require a property licence.
 Where this applies, landlords must supply evidence to LSH that a licence has been granted or applied for.
-View more details on licensing, including which properties currently require a licence, how to apply and information on Liverpool's citywide selective licensing scheme, here.
+View more details on licensing, including which properties currently require a licence, how to apply and information on Liverpool's selective licensing scheme, here.

 ANUK landlord handbook